Endurance

 Each year, all children go through meticulous medical tests, including a detailed examination by an orthopedic surgeon and a growth specialist.
 Especially in younger ages (6 to 12), a pediatrician specialized in growth monitors the children every month.

-It should be noted that the “Double-Headed Eagle” are the only club in Greece in the last five years to keep a detailed record of all their athletes.
+It should be noted that the “Double-Headed Eagle” are the only club in Greece to keep a detailed record of all their athletes.

 Emphasis on nutritional therapy